 When you're frying something on the stove, and you want it to cook faster, what do you do?
 You push on it with a spatula.
 The same principle works in instruments: you'll get a lower and more repeatable thermal resistance if you apply a well-controlled preload.
-With epoxy TIMs, you can probably get away with removing the preload after curing, but leave it on if you can-it's useful to help prevent delamination.
+With epoxy TIMs, you can probably get away with removing the preload after curing, but leave it on if you can-it helps prevent delamination.